-Select this choice to change values for advanced hardware features, such as Cache Control and PCI configuration.
+Select this choice to change the values for advanced hardware features, such as PCI configuration and Plug and Play operating-system settings.

-A message displays above the choices on this menu to alert you that the system might malfunction if these options are configured incorrectly.
+A message appears above the choices on this menu to alert you that the system might malfunction if these choices are configured incorrectly.
 Follow the instructions on the screen carefully.

-- Power Management Setup
+Power Management

 Select this choice to enable or disable system power settings.
-This includes automatic power-on settings such as Wake on LAN.